Agur Itzulia 2021

 This Itzulia was unforgettable.

-Louis Meintjes wins the fourth stage of the Itzulia in Legutio
+Paul Seixas wins the queen stage of the Itzulia